-Principle/recommendation Observance/non-compliance

-Art.
-1: Role of the BoD

-Principles I and II \checkmark

-Recommendation 1 b) c) d) e) f) \checkmark

-a) (evaluate the establishment of strategic Board committee) ✓ An ad hoc Committee was not set up, as the Board of Directors considers as adequate the in-depth studies performed by the CEO with the support of management committees, and the prior examination performed by the Control and Risk Committee, for the aspects falling within its purview

-Principle III \checkmark

-Recommendation 2 (proposals to the Shareholders Meetings to change the Corporate Governance system) The BoD did not deem it necessary to propose changes to the corporate governance system to the Meeting for the reasons stated in the section "Definition of Corporate Governance and Group Structure"

-Principle IV

-Dialogue with shareholders Recommendation 3 (adoption of a policy of dialogue with shareholders and reporting to the BoD) The reasons for not adopting a policy of dialogue with shareholders are outlined in the section "Dialogue with shareholders and stakeholders"

-Dialogue with other stakeholders \checkmark

-Art.
-2: Composition of corporate bodies

-Principles V, VI, VII e VIII \checkmark

-Recommendations 4, 5, 6, 8, 9, 10 \checkmark

-Recommendation 7: a) b) c) d) f) g) h) \checkmark

-e) (tenure in office for more than nine years) The reasons, in fact, why the BoD considered that a director who has been in office for more than 9 years still meets the independence requirement are explained in the paragraph "Independent Directors"

-Ex-ante definition of qualitative and quantitative criteria for evaluating the significance of the relationship of independent directors The reasons why the BoD set qualitative and not also quantitative criteria ex ante are explained in the paragraph "Independent Directors"

-Art.
-3: Functioning of the BoD

-Principles IX, X, XI and XII \checkmark XI) Control and Risk Committee and Compensation Committee set up

-Recommendations 11, 12, 14, 16, 17, 18 \checkmark

-13 (Lead Independent Director), 15 (max number of posts) Not applicable but foreseen

-Art.
-4: Appointment of directors and self-assessment BoD

-Principle XIII \checkmark

-Recommendations 19, 20 (appointments committee) Not applicable

-Recommendation 23 (guidelines of BoD) Not applicable but partially followed by the BoD

-Recommendation 24 (succession plans) Not applicable but foreseen for Top Managers

-Principle XIV \checkmark

-Recommendations 21, 22 \checkmark

-Art.
-5: Remuneration

-Principles XV, XVI, XVII \checkmark

-Recommendations 25, 26, 29, 30 \checkmark

-Recommendation 27 a) b) c) d) f) \checkmark

-e) (claw back clauses) The failure to include claw back clauses is explained in the corresponding paragraph of the Compensation Report

-Recommendation 28 (compensation plans based on shares) Not present

-Recommendation 31 (termination of office) a) b) c) d) Indemnities and other benefits at the end of the mandate were not attributed for the reasons specified in the corresponding paragraph of the Compensation Report

-e) (succession plans) Not applicable

-Art.
-6: Internal Control and Risk Management System

-Principle XVIII, XIX, XX \checkmark

-Recommendation 32, 34, 35, 36, 37 \checkmark

-Recommendation 33 a) c) e) f) g) \checkmark

-b) (remuneration of the head of the internal audit function) The remuneration of the Head of Internal Audit is defined by the Chief Executive Office on a mandate from the Board of Directors in line with the management's remuneration policies, taking into account the guidelines assessed by the Remuneration Committee

-d) (measures should be taken to ensure the effectiveness The Board of Directors did not deem it necessary to adopt additional defences to the rules o
+Principle/recommendation Observance/non-compliance Art.
+1: Role of the BoD Principles I and II ✓ Recommendation 1 b) c) d) e) f) $\checkmark$ a) (evaluate the establishment of strategic Board committee) ✓ An ad hoc Committee was not set up, as the Board of Directors considers as adequate the in-depth studies performed by the CEO with the support of management committees, and the prior examination performed by the Control and Risk Committee, for the aspects falling within its purview Principle III $\checkmark$ Recommendation 2 (proposals to the Shareholders Meetings to change the Corporate Governance system) The BoD did not deem it necessary to propose changes to the corporate governance system to the Meeting for the reasons stated in the section "Definition of Corporate Governance and Group Structure" Principle IV Dialogue with shareholders Recommendation 3 (adoption of a policy of dialogue with shareholders and reporting to the BoD) The reasons for not adopting a policy of dialogue with shareholders are outlined in the section "Dialogue with shareholders and stakeholders" Dialogue with other stakeholders ✓ Art.
+2: Composition of corporate bodies Principles V, VI, VII e VIII ✓ Recommendations 4, 5, 6, 8, 9, 10 , Recommendation 7: a) b) c) d) f) g) h) $\checkmark$ e) (tenure in office for more than nine years) The reasons, in fact, why the BoD considered that a director who has been in office for more than 9 years still meets the independence requirement are explained in the paragraph "Independent Directors" Ex-ante definition of qualitative and quantitative criteria for evaluating the significance of the relationship of independent directors The reasons why the BoD set qualitative and not also quantitative criteria ex ante are explained in the paragraph "Independent Directors" Art.
+3: Functioning of the BoD Principles IX, X, XI and XII VI) Cantral and Dial Committee and Commenting Committee act up Recommendations 11, 12, 14, 16, 17, 18 ✓ XI) Control and Risk Committee and Compensation Committee set up ✓ Not applicable but foreseen 13 (Lead Independent Director), 15 (max number of posts) Not applicable but foreseen Art.
+4: Appointment of directors and self-assessment BoD Principle XIII $\checkmark$ Recommendations 19, 20 (appointments committee) Not applicable Recommendation 23 (guidelines of BoD) Not applicable but partially followed by the BoD Recommendation 24 (succession plans) Not applicable but foreseen for Top Managers Principle XIV √ Recommendations 21, 22 ✓ Art.
+5: Remuneration Principles XV, XVI, XVII ✓ Recommendations 25, 26, 29, 30 ✓ Recommendation 27 a) b) c) d) f) $\checkmark$ e) (claw back clauses) The failure to include claw back clauses is explained in the corresponding paragraph of the Compensation Report Recommendation 28 (compensation plans based on shares) Not present Recommendation 31 (termination of office) a) b) c) d) Indemnities and other benefits at the end of the mandate were not attributed for the reasons specified in the corresponding paragraph of the Compensation Report e) (succession plans) Not applicable Art.
+6: Internal Control and Risk Management System Principle XVIII, XIX, XX ✓ Recommendation 32, 34, 35, 36, 37 $\checkmark$ Recommendation 33 a) c) e) f) g) $\checkmark$ b) (remuneration of the head of the internal audit function) The remuneration of the Head of Internal Audit is defined by the Chief Executive Office on a mandate from the Board of Directors in line with the management's remuneration policies, taking into account the guidelines assessed by the Remuneration Committee d) (measures should be taken to ensure the effectiveness and impartial judgement of other corporate functions) The Board of Directors did not deem it necessary to adopt additional defences to the rules o conduct contained in the company procedures and in the Code of Ethics